JManion32/speed-roulette/README.md

 In a new terminal / window:

 cd frontend

 npm install

 npm run dev

-All pull requests are welcome!